 - Due to the novel having Loads and Loads of Characters, Terrence Malick's The Thin Red Line fails to feature several major characters, including Queen the Texan.

 - In the animated adaptation of The Chronicles of Narnia adventure The Lion, The Witch and The Wardrobe, Father Christmas does not appear.
 Instead Aslan gives the children their weapons.
+That was also the original plan for the 2005 film before someone designed a Father Christmas who looked more suited to the story.

 - Several characters are taken out of Disney's adaptation of The Jungle Book, perhaps most notably Tabaqui the Jackal.
 Most of them do not appear in the live action adaptation either (though the second more loyal sequel Mowgli's Story features Tabaqui and a few others).